khrycalik/WFiIS-OOP/README.md

 # WFiIS-OOP
-The above folders contain projects carried out during classes at the university
+The above folders contain projects carried out during classes at the university, they may not be fully correct.